ayushraanjan/Gullak/README.md

-# GULLAK
+# Gullak
-Gullak is a new age pocket money app for kids.
-In this app Parents can create Tasks and when the children do the job, a part of the pocket money gets credited to the account of the kid.
+Gullak is a mordern pocket money app designed for children it introduces children to the concept of earning things and asking for them

-This app makes the kid do the job which he has been assigned to him.
-It increases the financial literacy of the kid.
-It initiates a feeling of responsibility in the child.
+The benefits of this app over other apps are
+1. Crearting a sense of Earning
+2. Introduces financial literacy to children
+3. Make the children do their job